Richard Corrigan: Career

 On the day he opened Corrigan's Mayfair, he announced the closure of Lindsay House, citing problems with the ageing building and the restaurant's tiny kitchen: "Everyone who came to see that kitchen couldn't believe we could serve 90 covers.
 Gordon Ramsay, Marcus Wareing, Steven Doherty - all the chefs said: ‘Corrigan, how on earth are you doing it?'"

-Richard Corrigan has been crowned the winner of the Great British Menu three times.
-Additionally, he won the Great British Waste Menu special in 2010, which aired on BBC 1 prime time to an audience of over 7 million viewers and culminated in a dinner at the House of Lords.
+Corrigan has been the winner of the Great British Menu three times.
+Additionally, he won the Great British Waste Menu special in 2010.

 In 2014, Corrigan purchased an 18th-century hunting estate, Virginia Park Lodge, in Virginia, County Cavan, having married his wife, Maria, there 28 years before.
 In 2023, he opened a pub in Virginia, the Deerpark Inn, which has subsequently won Gastropub of the Year in Georgina Campbell's Guide to Ireland.

 In 2019, he opened Daffodil Mulligan, an Irish grill restaurant in Shoreditch, as well as basement bar Gibney's London alongside Tony Gibney of Gibney's Malahide, and John Nugent.

-Recently he has once again collaborated with Searcys, opening The Portrait Restaurant, located on the top floor of the newly refurbished National Portrait Gallery, London in July 2023.
-The Portrait Restaurant has received rave reviews from Tim Hayward in the Financial Times, Giles Coren in The Times and more.
+He has again collaborated with Searcys, opening The Portrait Restaurant, on the top floor of the refurbished National Portrait Gallery, London in July 2023.
+The Portrait Restaurant has received rave reviews from Tim Hayward in the Financial Times and Giles Coren in The Times.

-Politics

-He is well known in Ireland for his outspoken opinions and he is an occasional contributor to RTÉ Radio 1 discussions on Brexit.